 Mobile sports betting provisions

 The legislation looks to be industry-friendly in terms of online sports betting.
-All of the aforementioned Ohio neighbors either have legalized mobile or are considering it, so Ohio would not be competitive with brick-and-mortar sportsbooks alone.
+All of the aforementioned Ohio neighbors either have legalized mobile or are considering it, so Ohio online sportsbooks would not be competitive with brick-and-mortar sportsbooks alone.
 Consider that in New Jersey, mobile wagers represented 80 percent of all wagers placed in February, when licensed sportsbooks saw nearly $320 mm in bets.

 Here are two key provisions: